PHIL 101 Introduction to Philosophy

 (Cross-listed as ANTH 396) Prerequisite: Phil 101, or 201 or 203.

-This course enables graduate students in departments or interdisciplinary programs with an MA to pursue intensive directed study with a faculty member in Philosophy.
-Students should consult with the Instructor and with their MA director or graduate program director before enrolling.
-Prereq: Graduate Standing.
+This course enables students in departments offering the Ph.D. to pursue intensive directed study with a faculty member in Philosophy, on philosophical aspects of their dissertation topic.
+Students should consult with the instructor and with their dissertation director before enrolling.